Natalie of Serbia: Early life and ancestry

-Bessarabia, and Romanian noblewoman Natalia Balș (1812–1830), daughter of Iordache Balș (1776-1849), Grand treasurer of Moldavia and Princess Ruxandra Sturdza (1785-1844).
-Maternally, she was granddaughter of Prince Nicolae Sturdza (1790-1832) and Princess Maria Ghika (1805-1887).
-Her great-grandfather was Ioan Sandu Sturdza, the ruling Prince of Moldavia.
+Bessarabia, and Romanian noblewoman Natalia Balș (1812–1830), daughter of Iordache Balș (1776–1849), Grand treasurer of Moldavia and Princess Ruxandra Sturdza (1785–1844).
+Maternally, she was granddaughter of Prince Nicolae Sturdza (1790–1832) and Princess Maria Ghika (1805–1887).
+When her grandfather died, her grandmother Maria (1805–1887) remarried to Prince Nicolae George Rosetti (1794–1858).
+Natalie's great-grandfather was Ioan Sandu Sturdza, the ruling Prince of Moldavia.
 Natalie grew up in Dănuțeni, Bessarabia, Odessa, then part of the Russian Empire and Iași, United Romania.
+Her only paternal aunt, Viktoria Keșco (1835–1856), whose youthful romance with Archduke Ferdinand Maximilian in Vienna caused a scandal, was hastily married off by her father and, after childbirth, deliberately made herself ill to end her life.

 She had two sisters and one brother: